Pilot Compensation, Benefits, Training & Growth Opportunities

 There are 8 company holidays.
 If you are scheduled on a holiday, even if you don’t fly, you are paid holiday premiums.

-PlaneSense prides itself with being progressive with all training methods including required recurrent training, which is done annually in Portsmouth, NH.
+PlaneSense prides itself with being progressive with all training methods including required recurrent training, which is done annually at the company headquarters in Portsmouth, NH.

 - Aircraft Systems